 For some reason Sturges thought Buchholz would be a huge star and cast him as Chico, the (German-accented) Mexican hothead and shot the most film on him.
 It wasn’t until he saw the audience’s positive reaction to the real stars (like Coburn, who had only eleven lines in the film, but stole every scene) and their ambivalence to the German actor, that Sturges realized Horst wasn’t anywhere near being in the other actors’ league.

-Steve McQueen’s contract with the television show, Wanted Dead Or Alive wouldn’t allow him the time to do the movie, but he wanted to do it so bad, he got his wife into their car, asked her if she was ready, and staged a high-speed car crash (before seat belts) to get out of shooting the TV show due to medical leave.
+Steve McQueen’s contract with the television show, Have Gun Will Travel wouldn’t allow him the time to do the movie, but he wanted to do it so badly he got his wife into their car, asked her if she was ready, and staged a high-speed car crash (before seat belts) to get out of shooting the TV show due to medical leave.
 He then stole away to Mexico to join the cast of the movie.

 The story is simple, Mexican peasant farmers hire seven gunslingers from north of the border to protect them from a small army of bandits.
 The movie Vera Cruz came out six years previously and caused Mexicans to riot in the theaters at their people’s depiction.
 Hollywood was hated by the nation, so in order to shoot there, Mexican censors were on set.
 The peasants weren’t even allowed to have dirty clothes, and even though they were working in dirt, their clothes were spotless, but still the movie was so deeply offensive to Mexicans it was banned there.
 The idea of Mexicans needing Americans to come and save them didn’t sit well with Mexican officials, but every other country on Earth ate it up, and it forever changed the face of the Western genre.

 This is old-school Western mythos at its best.
 All the actors had a blast on set, and a healthy spirit of competition kept them one-upping each other before the cameras.
 Yul Brynner is all swagger and attitude, selling that he really was Creole in spite of his Mongolian accent.
 Steve McQueen really shines and finds little bits of business to do in each shot that keep your eyes riveted on him, upstaging any other actor unfortunate enough to share the scene with him (Brynner was supposedly so worried about McQueen stealing his limelight in scenes that he hired an assistant to count the number of times McQueen touched his own hat when Brynner was speaking).
 Charlie Bronson smolders and glares brilliantly.
 James Coburn is effortlessly cool, his body language speaking louder than any of his lines.
-Napoleon Solo… er… Robert Vaughn shows off is acting chops as the gunslinger that’s lost his nerve.
+Napoleon Solo … er … Robert Vaughn shows off his acting chops as the gunslinger who’s lost his nerve.
 Brad Dexter is charming bundle of muscle and comedic timing.
-And then there is Eli Wallach…
+And then there is Eli Wallach …

 When Eli Wallach came on set to play the notorious Mexican bandit, Calvera, he was paired up with 35 real-life Mexican cowboys/banditos hired for five bucks a day.
 These men were really armed and dangerous.
 The “bandit gang” adopted Wallach as one of their own.
 In the mornings before shooting started, but after Wallach was in costume, he and the group would go riding together for an hour so they would look appropriately sweaty and dirty.
 Additionally, members of the gang insisted on doing the final checks for Wallach’s horse tack and prop gun before he was allowed to use either.
 Included in this gang was a disgraced Mexican director who once shot a critic in the balls with his pistol for giving a bad review.